Soyeon-ErinLee/Save-Your-Minutes/README.md

-# KPMG_Ideation
+# 2021 KPMG_Ideation Challenge
-2021 KPMG Ideation Challenge
+To be updated